 43. Walk the creaky floorboards of Nijo Castle where one of Japan’s most powerful residents once lived.

-44. Feel incredibly safe on a walking tour with a samurai.
+44. Enjoy a walking tour with breakfast included too.

 45. Watch a kembu show, which is a mix of dance and sword work.